MalinavyBusel/bank_app/README.md

 1. `git clone https://github.com/MalinavyBusel/bank_app`
 1. `cd bank_app`
 1. `git checkout main`
 1. change MONGO_URL in .env to your own
+1. create apiKey for currency.getgeoapi.com and put it in .env file
 1. `npm install`

 ## Running the server